Collin College

 Community college system in Texas, U.S.

 Collin College is a public community college district in Texas.
 Established in 1985, the district has grown as the county has grown from around 5,000 students in 1986 to more than 60,000 credit and noncredit students.
 Formerly known as the Collin County Community College District, CCCCD, or CCCC, the college rebranded itself "Collin College" in March 2007.
 The district headquarters is in the Collin Higher Education Center in McKinney.

 As defined by the Texas Legislature, the official service area of Collin College includes all of Collin County and Rockwall County and the portions of Denton County within the cities of Frisco and The Colony and the portions included within the Celina and Prosper school districts.
+The college is governed by nine elected trustees.